Leyla Aliyeva

-Leyla Aliyeva (Leyla İlham qızı Əliyeva, born 3 July 1984) is the first daughter of the President of Azerbaijan, Ilham Aliyev.
+Leyla Ilham qizi Aliyeva (Leyla İlham qızı Əliyeva, born 3 July 1984) is an Azerbaijani politician who is a member of Azerbaijan's ruling Aliyev family, as the daughter of the current president, Ilham Aliyev, and granddaughter of the former president, Heydar Aliyev.

+Aliyeva and her family have substantial wealth stashed in elaborate networks of offshore companies.
+She and her sister Arzu Aliyeva own Azerfon, one of the largest mobile operators in Azerbaijan through three Panamanian offshore companies.
+Offshore companies owned by the sisters were also awarded mining rights worth billions of dollars by the Azerbaijan government.
+They also own PASHA Holding, a conglomerate that has been embroiled in high-level corruption.

 Early life

 According to her personal website, Aliyeva was born in Moscow on 3 July 1985.
+British company records indicate she was born in July 1984.
 From 2006 to 2008, Aliyeva pursued a master's degree at the Moscow State Institute of International Relations (MGIMO-MSIIR; also the alma mater of her father).